 C-C-Clean Up The Penguins

-I was SO excited to enter the penguin enclosure.
+I was SO excited to enter the Penguin Beach enclosure.
 I’m a sucker for a penguin, even though they are slightly stinky.
-It was laying season and so they had lots of nesting boses on the beach area.
+It was laying season and so they had lots of nesting boxes on the beach area.
 They asked us not to get too close, but it was still super exciting to be a little closer.

-The old penguin area is a gorgeous Art Deco space, but its good looks have created a problem for the zoo.
-It is listed so they can’t change it at all, and it is unsuitable for pretty much everything else!
+Their previous home, the Penguin Pool is a fabulous Art Deco space built in 1934, but its good looks created a problem for London Zoo.
+It is a grade 1 listed enclosure, so they can’t change it at all, and it is unsuitable for pretty much everything else!
 I really hope they figure out how to turn it into something cool because it looks so awesome.

 But back to the penguins…